insight-platform/Savant/docs/source/advanced_topics/12_torch_hub.rst

 With Savant it is easy to run Pytorch inference on a frame or for an object of interest.
 Look at the `panoptic_driving_perception <https://github.com/insight-platform/Savant/tree/develop/samples/panoptic_driving_perception>`__ sample to learn how.
 Note how OpenCV GPUMat <-> Pytorch GPU tensor conversion function (:ref:`advanced_topics/11_memory_representation_function:Conversions Between GPU Memory Formats`) makes it possible to get the image as a Pytorch GPU tensor and perform the necessary preprocessing exactly as in a strictly Pytorch pipeline, while avoiding copying data to the host memory and back to the GPU.

 .. note::

-    Be careful when installing dependencies necessary for the model to work, because explicitly or implicitly a version of OpenCV without CUDA support may be installed in the Savant docker container.
-This will cause errors and make it impossible to run the code.
+    Be careful when installing dependencies and additional packages.
+Savant docker container comes with OpenCV with CUDA support preinstalled, and using other OpenCV versions may cause errors and make it impossible to run the code.